I have a domain, now what?

 2. Build your site

 Before you jump in and start building your site, you’ll first need to think about the structure you want and how all the information and pages will fit together.
-If it’s a simple site where you present your business, you might only need a few pages like: homepage, company information, contact page, business news, like in this example:
+If it’s a simple site where you present your business, you might only need a few pages like: homepage, company information, contact page and business news.

 If you’re looking to sell products online, then your website will also include product pages, online order form, help and support.